nipreps/niquery/docs/usage.rst

-*NiQuery* is a command-line tool for indexing, collecting, analyzing, and selecting datasets from a remote neuroimaging data server, such as OpenNeuro.
+*NiQuery* is a command-line tool for indexing, collecting, analyzing, and selecting datasets from a remote neuroimaging data server, such as OpenNeuro_.
 The typical workflow consists of five stages:

   #. **Index**: Retrieve available datasets and snapshot information
      from the remote server.
   #. **Collect**: Gather per-dataset modality file listings.
   #. **Analyze**: Extract features from collected files.
   #. **Select**: Choose datasets that satisfy specific constraints.
-  #. **Aggregate**: Aggregate into a DataLad dataset the selected
+  #. **Aggregate**: Aggregate the selected datasets into a DataLad
-     datasets.
+     dataset.

+The remote server is expected to allow being queried using GraphQL_, and the NIfTI files are expected to follow BIDS_ naming conventions for filtering purposes.
+An example of GraphQL_ queries for OpenNeuro_ can be found at the `OpenNeuro API <https://docs.openneuro.org/api.html#graphql-playground>`__.

 Below are example calls to perform the *NiQuery* actions: